dulnan/vuetamin/README.md

 **THIS IS A PROOF OF CONCEPT**
-Though I am using this in one of my Vue projects, this Vue plugin is nothing more than an experiment, is not tested thoroughly and might change any time.
+Though I am using this in one of my Vue projects, this Vue plugin is nothing more than an experiment, it's not tested thoroughly and might change any time.
+I plan to put it in a state where it's safe to use it.

-## Idea
+# Features
+* Central state management
+* Run methods from multiple components in a single requestAnimationFrame loop
+* For every rAF loop all methods will receive the exact same data
+* Prevent unnecessary redraws

+# Use case
 There are several ways to share data among multiple components.
 Using only Vue, a parent component can act as the "source" and pass down data via props.
 Or any component can send data as events and others listen and then do something with